ch0eeb/retroimagify-fork/README.md

 # retroimagify FORK.

 This software is not written by me.
-I have merely implemented an additional feature to it.
+I have merely implemented an additional features to it -ch0eeb

 Convert your images to the 80's retro computer look with this Python 3 script.
 The algorithm used to convert colors is the "low-cost approximation" algorithm as presented [here](https://www.compuphase.com/cmetric.htm).
 This project does not consider attribute clash, etc, just converts the colors.